-Think about additional functionality you might need or want on your store.
+Think about additional functionality you might need or want on your online clothing store store.
 What business model will you use to sell your products?
 How will you accept payments?
 Do you want shoppers to customize your clothes?

 WooCommerce offers a variety of useful extensions that will help you create any store that you can envision!
 Here are a few that are particularly useful for fashion boutiques:

 - WooCommerce Subscriptions – Sell themed clothing subscription boxes or send clients a new pair of fun socks every month.
 Easily manage recurring payments.